 Store tequila at room temperature for up to 1 month, or in the refrigerator for up to 3 months.

-Tips on Grapefruit Infused Tequila
+Tips for Infused Tequila

 Glass is the only way to go for liquor infusions.
 Plastic of any kind will absorb - and give off - odors, especially if anything was stored in it previously.
 Glass containers will ensure that nothing accidentally adds too, or takes away from, the infusion.